 In this guide we’ll take a look at the best oscillating multi tools for the UK market.

-We’ve compared power, performance, build quality and cost
+I’ve compared power, performance, build quality and cost

-to give you our top recommendations.
+to give you my top recommendations.

 What Is The Best Oscillating Multi Tool?